 On Mondays, people would ask how my weekend was going – some out of routine, some genuinely, actually wanted to know – and I’d happily tell them my whereabouts the past two days.
 And they would either be impressed by my commitment to commute for hours in the span of 48 hours, or proceed to think, “Goodness, are you not tired?
 Are you even that loaded to travel all the time?
 In goddamn western Europe?”

 But the entire no-life weekdays and live-life-to-the-fullest weekends dynamics was an ideal and fulfilling routine to me.
-It was what I once envisioned, now already a memory.
+It was what I once envisioned, now somehow already a memory.

 And of course, the people.
 Yes, the even better part.
 Like all of my travels – leisure or business – it’s the faces that eventually linger.